opengento/magento2-store-path-url/README.md

 The module allows to replace the store code in url with the following options:

+- Country Code, e.g: be
-- Country Code, e.g: fr
+- Language Code, e.g: fr
-- Locale Code (separated with a hyphen), e.g: fr-fr
+- Locale Code (separated with a hyphen), e.g: fr-be
-- Locale Code (separated with an underscore), e.g: fr_fr
+- Locale Code (separated with an underscore), e.g: fr_be
 - Custom (you can setup the path of your choice), e.g: emea

 ## Settings